mrkamel/search_flip/README.md

 * `where`

-Feels like ActiveRecord's `where` and adds a bool filter clause to the request:
+The `.where` method feels like ActiveRecord's `where` and adds a bool filter clause to the request:

 ```ruby
 CommentIndex.where(reviewed: true)